wostlund/FinalProj-Term1/README.md

 	-Decided to totally to revamp A.I. as it was too random.
 	- made new helper functions to impliment the new A.I. idea.
 Also made more helper functions that used the helper functions.
 	- NO NEW BUGS were created

+1/21/16
+Jackson Morgan:
+	- completed lane spawn parts of A.I.
+	-Made new class chose functions (2/3)  way done
+        -When implimented due to spawning times almost always spawns same enemy(must be fixed) -NEW BUG: colors for enemy circles screwed up.